Papakura railway station: History

-In 1920 the first sod was turned for a new station.
+In 1920, the first sod was turned for a new station.
 In 1921 a new yard came into use, with a siding capacity of 450 wagons, together with an island platform, station building, a 55 ft turntable replaced by one of 18.9 m by 1988) and several railway houses.
 By 1922 only the overhead footbridges were unfinished and the old building was being removed.
 Electric replaced oil lamps in 1926.
 With increasing suburban traffic, work started in 1938 on a new ticket office, carpark, bridge and platform.
 On 9 September 1940 a new 400 ft suburban platform on the west of the station was brought into use.
 The station building was again rebuilt in 1983.

 Tablet instruments were installed in 1904, fixed signals in 1905, distant signals in 1916 and electric interlocked signalling in 1927.

 Duplication of the tracks between Papatoetoe and Papakura started in 1929 as an employment relief scheme and was completed on 29 March 1931.
 Doubling between Papakura and Paerata was completed on 3 December 1939.

-On 3 November 1986 Papakura closed to goods traffic, but re-opened temporarily in 1987 to take glass for recycling.
+On 3 November 1986, Papakura closed to goods traffic, but re-opened temporarily in 1987 to take glass for recycling.
 A report in 1987 said the goods shed and a shunting tractor had been removed, but another in 1990 said there was a goods shed.

+An official park and ride was built and opened in October 2004 by the Papakura District Council.
+In 2009, a $2 pay and display "security charge" was introduced for cars using the facility.
+This was later discontinued.

 Prior to October 2012, the station had an island platform between the main lines, complete with original wooden station building and signal panel, and a suburban side platform to the west.
 It had a bowstring footbridge connecting the platforms, which dated from at least the 1930s, constructed of old railway iron and sleepers.

+Prior to December 2014, Eastern Line trains terminated at Papakura.
+After the opening of Manukau railway station in 2012, Eastern Line trains alternated between terminating at Manukau and Papakura.
+This stopped in December 2014 when all Eastern Line trains began terminating at Manukau after the introduction of new timetables.